Why visit Wales, with beautiful history, breath-taking scenery & only 90 minutes away from Liverpool!

 Rivers in the Sky

 Thomas Telford built the tallest aqueduct in the world.
 The result is impressive.
 Pontcysyllte carries the Llangollen Canal across the Dee Valley.
-They call it “the river in the sky & to reach this location which is perhaps North Wales best-kept secret it's less than one hour’s journey from Liverpool and only 30 minutes from Medieval Chester.
+They call it “the river in the sky”.
+To reach this location one of North Wale’s best-kept secrets, it's less than one hour from Liverpool and only 30 minutes from Medieval Chester.
+North Wales steam excursions are specifically arranged to help visitors indulge in the breathtaking Rivers in the Sky.

 If you don’t fancy a boat trip you could climb aboard the only standard gauge Heritage Railway in Llangollen and take a steam train ride to Corwen through stunning scenery and where your coach or MPV driver can pick you up to continue your day out.